‘Flip Or Flop Vegas’ Among Five Spinoffs For HGTV

 — TVSeriesFinale.com (@tvseriesfinale) March 7, 2017

 Bristol shared that the risks and rewards are both higher in Las Vegas than they were in South California for the El Moussas.
 He also shared that the two are unstoppable in their area, and no project will ever be too big for them.
-His wife, Aubrey, has gone on to say they have flipped 140 homes and that they do it all together, managing every aspect of the process themselves.
+His wife Aubrey has gone on to say that together they have flipped 140 homes and they do it all together, managing every aspect of the process themselves.
 They take on properties that everyone else has been afraid or of viewed as too high of a risk and not worth the rewards.

 “We’ve successfully flipped more than 140 homes.
-We manage every aspect of the flip and we’re willing to take on properties others won’t even touch,” Aubrey Marunde said.
+We manage every aspect of the flip and we’re willing to take on properties others won’t even touch.”

 The two certainly have the experience.
 They have been flipping houses for decades and already have two boys.
-Fans wonder if they will be a stronger family because of their experiences together.
+Fans wonder if they will be a stronger family because of their experiences and time together.
 The two are taking very similar roles as their original counterparts, which saw Tarek taking on the construction and Christina take on the design and interior work.

 . @hgtv is taking on Chicago with new #FliporFlop spinoff! https://t.co/LLWMztQIUG